The holiday season can present some serious challenges for recovering addicts,

-Remind yourself why staying sober is important: You decided to recover from your addiction for a reason or, in all likelihood,
+Remember why it is important to stay sober: You decided to recover from your addiction for a reason or, in all likelihood,

 for many reasons.
 If you feel like your dedication is wavering in the

-midst of all these parties and gatherings, take a moment to think about
+midst of all these parties and gatherings, take a moment to remind yourself

-why you decided to enter recovery, write down your reasons, and carry
+why you chose to enter recovery, write down your reasons, and carry it

-it with you.
-You could also write a letter to yourself from the future,
+with you.
+You could also write a letter to yourself from the future, stating

-stating how you made it through the holiday season sober.
-These letters
+how you made it through the holiday season sober.
+These letters can play

-can play an important part in reminding you why sobriety is so critical
+an important part in reminding you why sobriety is so critical during

-Choose your holiday parties wisely: You are not under any sort of obligation to attend every holiday party
+Choose your holiday parties appropriately: You are not under any sort of obligation to attend every holiday party

 you are invited to.
 Of course, you cannot avoid every single party you